magento/devdocs/src/live-search/product-search.md

 -  `phrase` - The string of text to search for.
 This attribute is required.
 -  `filter` - An object that defines one or more product attributes to use to narrow the search results.
 In Luma, the `sku`, `price`, and `size` attributes are among the product attributes that can be used to filter query results.
 -  `sort` - An object that defines one or more product attributes to use to sort the search results.
 The default sortable product attributes in Luma are `price`, `name`, and `position`.
+A product's position is assigned within a category.
 -  `page_size` and `current_page` - These optional attributes allow the search results to be broken down into smaller groups so that a limited number of items are displayed at a time.
+The default value of `page_size` is `20`, and the default value for `current_page` is `1`.
+In the response, counting starts at page one.

 The following sections describe these attributes in detail.